|Utility:||Basic or Auxiliary|

 Keeping body straight, lower chest to bar by bending arms.
 Push body up until arms are extended.
 Repeat.

 Both upper and lower body must be kept straight throughout movement.
 Height of bar affects difficulty of movement.
 See Gravity Vectors for greater understanding of how body angle influences resistance.
-Also see movement performed on edge of box or bench and close grip push-up.

 Resistance can be reduced by performing exercise on higher bar or between narrow doorway.